 Testing Connectivity to the Local LAN

-Ping can also be used to test the capability of a host to communicate on the local network.
-This is generally done by pinging the IP address of the gateway of the host.
+Ping can also use to test the capability of a host to communicate on the local network.
 A successful ping to the gateway shows that the host and the router interface serving as the gateway are both operating on the local network.

-For this test, the gateway address is mostly used because the router is normally for all time operational.
+For this test, the gateway address can be used mostly because the router is normally for all time operational.
 If the gateway address does not respond, a ping can be sent to the IP address of another host on the local network that is known to be operational.

 Testing Connectivity to Remote Network